-How much juice in half a lemon?
+How much juice is in a lemon?

 |Lemon Size||How Much Juice?|